cprejler/4semjs-period1/README.md

   **A JavaScript engine is a computer program that executes JavaScript (JS) code.
 The first JavaScript engines were mere interpreters, but all relevant modern engines utilize just-in-time compilation for improved performance which means that it can compile code at run time.
 The most used engine is V8 made by Google**

 * Explain (some) of the purposes with the tools Babel and WebPack and how they differ from each other.
 Use examples from the exercises.

   **Babel is used to transtale ES6+ code into ES5.
 Babel is sometimes called a transpiler.
 This is very useful because we can have the rich language features used in the newest JavaScript, even if node or the browser doesn't support it yet.**

   **Webpack is really useful with frontend projects because they usually contain a lot of assets.
-Webpack helps us maintain these assets by bundling them.
-It is able to do this, **
+Webpack helps us maintain these assets by bundling them.**